-Calabash Cove is an intimate and contemporary boutique hotel set on a secluded beach.
+Calabash Cove is an intimate and contemporary adult-only boutique hotel set on a secluded beach.
 Ideal for a romantic getaway and capturing St Lucia's wonderful west coast sunset views, Calabash Cove will particularly appeal to couples.

 At a Glance